vcon/homebrew/README.md

 ---------------------------
 To quickly install the PowerPC branch under /usr/local, use the following:

-  `curl -Lsf http://github.com/sceaga/homebrew/tarball/powerpc | tar -xvzf - -C/usr/local --strip 1`
+  `curl -Lskf http://github.com/sceaga/homebrew/tarball/powerpc | tar -xvzf - -C/usr/local --strip 1`

 Then install git and run an update: